palletops/api-builder/README.md

 # api-builder

-A Clojure library to for writing APIs.
+A Clojure library for writing APIs.
 API functions are augmented versions of standard functions.
 This augmentation happens at compile time and can bring features like validation of parameters based on data schemas, logging of parameters, augmentation of docstring based